 All over the cosmetics world, indie beauty is on everyone’s lips.
 Not only the makeup but also the concept.
 Surprisingly, despite their worldwide success, these brands have not made their way through China yet.
 Why?
 It is due to several internal and external factors that prevent them from entering.
 You will discover that the moment you understand the Chinese culture, there is always an opportunity to seize.
-When indie beauty brands will notice it, they could actually dominate the market.
+When indie beauty brands will notice it, they could actually dominate the Chinese beauty market.

-Understand the Indie Beauty Ecosystem from China
+Understand the Indie Beauty Ecosystem in China

-In the West, these independent brands master the following keys success factors: ownership, lifestyle, and community.
+In the West, these independent brands master the following key success factors: ownership, lifestyle, and community.
 They understand their target very well and can easily sell in their home market.
 But what happens when they try to enter China?

 Marketing to China it’s also an Agency